belavadi/melon-mail/README.md

 After that in the truffle console that truffle develop prompted you can build, migrate and test your contracts.

+* Tests will require Node version that is greater than Node 7.0

 ```
 build
 migrate